SpenceKonde/ATTinyCore/avr/extras/UsingMicronucleus.md

 Micronucleus provides an "upgrade" function - by uploading a program which contains a copy of the updated binary, erases the existing one, and writes a new one in it's place, the bootloader can be replaced even if reset has been disabled.
 Even if it hasn't been, it's a lot more convenient.
 This method seems to be reliable - the big danger would be uploading a bootloader version that only enters on reset, after disabling reset.
 It is planned that any bootloader version that disables reset

 ### Micronucleus and MCUSR (reset cause)
 In order to make the entry modes work correctly - regardless of sketch behavior - Micronucleus must reset MCUSR prior to exiting for all entry conditions that depend in any way on whether or what kind of reset occurred.
-It stashes the value of MCUSR in the GPIOR0 register - in the unlikely event that your sketch needs to know the reset cause, check GPIOR0, not MCUSR.
-This is currently done on the supplied bootloader for the ATtiny84, 85, and 88 parts; in a future release, it will be done for all parts.
-To ensure your sketch gets the correct reset cause whether or not the bootloader is clearing MCUSR, this code is optimal:
+It stashes the value of MCUSR in the GPIOR0 register - in the unlikely event that your sketch needs to know the reset cause, the most efficient wat to do this is shown below.

 ```
-uint8_t resetcause = GPIOR0;
+uint8_t resetcause = GPIOR0;  // in reg, GPIOR0
-GPIOR0 = 0;
+GPIOR0 = 0;                   // out GPIOR0, __zero_reg__
-if(!resetcause) { //if this isn't 0 at start of setup, bootloader must have set it.
+if(resetcause != 0) {         // cpse reg, __zero_reg__
-  resetcause = MCUSR;
+  resetcause = MCUSR;         // in reg, MCUSR
-  MCUSR=0;
 }
+MCUSR=0;                      // out MCUSR, __zero_reg__
+// 10 bytes, 5 words.
+Putting MCUSR = 0 inside the conditional is unnecessary, and costs an extra instruction or two.
 ```
 If both GPIOR0 and MCUSR are 0 at the start of setup, and you use code like that shown above in your setup, that means that MCUSR has been cleared since the last reset and not stored to GPIOR.
 This likely happened because code execution ended up back at 0x0000 either intentionally or unintentionally (it commonly is the end result when the stack is corrupted leading to code attempting to 'return' to a bogus address - this is frequently what causes the chip to get into a bad state from which it needs a manual reset to fix, since no reset cycle occurs, so the peripheral registers are not in the expected state at startup after the "dirty reset".
 People also sometimes use that as a method of software reset (not recommended, because it doesn't actually reset the current state. ))